 The game revolves around twisting either a Wii Remote or Nunchuk and pressing two buttons.
 The player will twist to move a gravity platform back and forth within a set territory and use the two buttons (A and B or C and Z) to fire one of two gravity beams which will either capture projectiles or launch them away.
 The goal is to break through the other players’ defenses and send a projectile into their territory to defeat them.

 Development for Gravitronix started in late 2007 after it was suggested by Nintendo that we start with something a little smaller for our first game.
 At the time Medaverse Studio was only a team of three people (Jesse, Robin and Mike).
-By the end of production we had grown to seven and had contracted out the development of our music and sound effects.
+By the end of production, we had grown to seven and had contracted out the development of our music and sound effects.

 One of our main goals in developing Gravitronix was to keep the game size as small as possible, at the time of development downloadable games were limited to the built-in storage on the Nintendo Wii and we did not have access to the SD card.
-Since we were aiming to keep the game small we made the choice to write our own game engine, this caused us to have to push our original release date out almost a whole year.
+Since we were aiming to keep the game small, we made the choice to write our own game engine, this caused us to have to push our original release date out almost a whole year.

-Originally planed (and created) were 8 fully animated characters and each with their own dialog.
+Originally planned (and created) were 8 fully animated characters and each with their own dialog.
 Due to the goal of limited space to work with all animations were removed, the dialog selection was cut by over half and the still images used in the game were downgraded to use as few colors as possible.

-Shortly before the release of Gravitronix, Nintendo was release Wii System Update 4.0, which would unlock the SD card for developers so we could now save and run games directly off a SD card, making our whole goal of small file size mute.
+Shortly before the release of Gravitronix, Nintendo was releasing Wii System Update 4.0, which would unlock the SD card for developers so we could now save and run games directly off a SD card, making our whole goal of small file size mute.
 This cause great regret in the office for pursuing this goal and we were sadly at a point where we could not delay the game to added everything back in.
 Gravitronix had been approved by the ESRB and had a release date from Nintendo.

 Plans for a Demo of Gravitronix along with an updated 2.0 version, which would have seen updated graphics, including the return of character animations, and Online play which was part of the original plan for Gravitronix, but would have caused release of the game to be delayed even further were all scrapped when the game fell short of hitting the 10,000 sales mark (We were under 500 short) which was required by Nintendo in order to see any revenue from the game sales.